danwing/cidfi/draft-wing-cidfi.md

-Using its HTTPS channel with each of the CIDFI network elements it previously authorized for CIDFI participation, the client signals the mapping of the server's transmitted short Destination Connection ID and its length to the CIDFI-aware network element.
+Using its HTTPS channel with each of the CIDFI network elements it previously authorized for CIDFI participation, the client signals the mapping of the server's transmitted short Destination Connection ID and its length to the CNE.
 As server support of the QUIC CIDFI transport parameter is remembered for 0-RTT, the client can immediately send the nonce.